ConfSched/ConfSched/docs/install.md

 <code>cd ConfSched</code>

-Next, you need to run composer update to grab all the dependencies.

-<code>composer update</code>

-Depending on your composer installation, you might need to use composer.phar instead:

-<code>composer.phar update</code>

-Download OpenConf at [http://www.openconf.com/download/](http://www.openconf.com/download/).
-Follow the installation instructions for OpenConf [here](http://www.openconf.com/documentation/install.php).

 Create the database for the ConfSched app.
 We named the database <code>confsched</code> but you may name it whatever you like.

-Now we'll head back to the ConfSched app.
+<code>create database confsched;</code>

 You'll need to create the <code>.env.php</code> file.
 This file will contain sensitive information such as passwords.
 It is configured in the <code>.gitignore</code> file to not be tracked by Git.
 Your <code>.env.php</code> file should be in the root folder of your project.

 You can find documentation on <code>.env.php</code> [here](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration).